 Correction Be careful not to correct students too frequently, if the activity they are doing is designed to improve fluency, such as a discussion or role play.
-While it's important to correct mistakes, it's also vital that students develop the confidence to speak without interruption.
 A useful approach is to make a note of errors that students make during the activity, and only address them when they've finished.
 You could write a selection of errors you heard on the board, and ask students to correct them.

 Conversation Every class also presents opportunities for 'free speaking' in the form of short conversations: How are you? / Is this easy or difficult? / How was your weekend? / What do you think?
 It is important that you encourage genuine communication of this type.
-If you think that this type of activity may not work with your class, ask them to dedicate a section in their notebooks to 'Everyday phrases' or 'Conversation', and gradually build up a stock of questions and answers which students should memorize.